aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 #### There are three AWS Fargate services

 1.  `frontend` - which is registered behind public ALB and has an Envoy proxy sidecar attached to it.
-This service is discoverable via the `PublicEndpoint` mentioned above, which uses the ALB's DNS. `frontend` is also an App Mesh **virtual node** that routes data to the two backend services.
+This service is discoverable via the `URL` mentioned above, which uses the ALB's DNS. `frontend` is also an App Mesh **virtual node** that routes data to the two backend services.
 2.  `backend-v1` - which is registered behind an internal ALB.
 This service is registered as a **virtual node** that is discoverable to `frontend` using the ALB's DNS `backend.howto-alb.hosted.local` (configured as a AWS Route53 hosted zone).
 3.  `backend-v2` - which uses AWS CloudMap service discovery using a private DNS namespace `backend-v2.howto-alb.pvt.local` and represents another **virtual node** .